MohitnnM/OS-Assignment-3/README.md

 ## Features and usage
 **Features:**

-1. Contains the implementations of both the sequential and parallel versions of mergesort.
+1. Implements both sequential and parallel versions of merge sort.

-2. Subarrays are sorted in parallel through the use of pthreads to multiple threads.
+2. Sorts subarrays in parallel using pthreads to create multiple threads.

-3. Implements a cutoff level, thus allowing you to control the number of levels that utilise threading.
+3. Includes a cutoff level to control how many recursion levels use threading.

-4. Subarrays are automatically merged after threads are complete.
+4. Automatically merges subarrays once their respective threads complete.

  **Usage:**

-To run this program, after building simply execute:
+To run this program after building simply execute:
 ```
 ./test-mergesort <array_size> <cutoff_level>
 ```